cryptowealth-technology/NeRF-to-XR/supplementary_materials/snerg_experiments/TrialFive.md

 # The Dataset
 - 100 training, 100 val, 200 testing
-- depth maps were basically invisible
+- depth maps were present
 - **camera was farther away** from the engine
 - Data dir name: `engine_5_ds`